caraya/vtt-demos/video_captioning.md

 **Explanation of the chapter above:**

 1. WEBVTT must be the first item on the file, on the first line and in a line of its own.
 It must be followed by a blank line
 2. The name of the chapter
 3. Immediately below the name of the chapter come the beginning and end time expressed in hours:minutes:seconds:milliseconds format. **Hours, Minutes and Seconds must have 2 digits and be padded with zeros if necessary.
 Miliseconds must have 3 digits and be zero padded if not long enough**
 4. The title of the chapter

 ### Description Tracks

-Description tracks are used primarily as an assistive technology helper, these tracks will be readby assistive technology devices.
+Description tracks are used primarily as an assistive technology helper, these tracks will be read by assistive technology devices for people with visual  disabilities (blind or low vission).
 The cues can be arbitrarily long as long as they don't contain empty lines (they would signal the beginning of a new cue)

 <pre><code>VTT - Description for Sintel trailer

-Sintel's Search -- begning of the search
-00:00:01.000 --> 00:00:52.000
+Sintel's Search -- beginning of the search 00:00:01.000 --> 00:00:52.000
 Woman walks up a mountain
 Fights an unknown man